diogoeag/experimental-one-time-pad/README.md

 # PDB

-PulseDB is a database-mapping software library in Java.
-PDB allows transparent access to a great variety of database implementations.
+PulseDB is a database-mapping software library in Java, it provides a transparent access and manipulation to a great variety of database implementations.
-PDB DSL cover most of SQL and allows a
+PDB provides a DSL that covers most of SQL functionalities and allows a to easely integrate persistence in your projects and modules.

 ## Using PDB